 GHG emissions for renewable fuels are most commonly evaluated through a life-cycle assessment (LCA), which calculates the amount of greenhouse gases that are released per unit of energy, including emissions and carbon sequestration.
 Emissions reductions are highest for advanced biofuels.
 (Environmental Energy and Study Institute, "Biofuels Vs. Gasoline: The Emissions Gap Is Widening," September 2016).
-Gevo's product line focuses on decarbonization of the process at every step to give each of its advanced renewable fuels, chemicals, and co-products the lowest carbon LCA possible.
+Gevo's product line focuses on decarbonization of the process at every step to give each of its advanced renewable fuels, chemicals, and coproducts the lowest carbon LCA possible.
 The LCA was long considered to be the best yardstick of carbon intensity in fuels and chemicals produced to replace those derived from fossil fuels.

 At Gevo, we're always looking for a better way to do things.
-The Argonne GREET 2020 Model (The Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation) provides a standard of measurement for the real impact of transportation fuel, measuring a fuel from feedstock to production to combustion, with key factors taken into account, such as land use with respect to food production and habitat, water-quality impacts, and more, all in a Life Cycle Inventory (LCI) measurement.
-The GREET model has been used and put to the test in the California Air Resources Board Low Carbon Fuel Standard (CARB LCFS) where it has demonstrated accurate assessment of comparisons in transportation systems.
+The Argonne GREET model (The Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation) provides a stanAs Gevo explores additional markets for advanced renewable fuels around the world, other regeneratively grown feedstock options will become possibilities, from sugar beets to sugarcane, to lignocellulosic sources such as rice straw, bagasse, and even woodslash. dard of measurement for the real impact of transportation fuel, measuring a fuel from feedstock to production to combustion, with key factors taken into account, such as land use with respect to food production and habitat, water-quality impacts, and more, all in a LCA measurement.
+The GREET model has been used and put to the test in the California Air Resources Board LCFS, where it has demonstrated accurate assessment of comparisons in transportation systems.